 Fortunately, the same token-wise computation that leads to quadratic complexity also presents an opportunity to mitigate it.
-The attention mechanism is permutation-invariant, meaning we can reorder the query and key sequences to achieve a more favorable block-sparse structure and further improve block sparsity.
-Leveraging this insight, we propose \textbf{Permuted Block-Sparse Attention (PBS-Attn)}, a plug-and-play strategy that reorganizes query and key sequences to accelerate LLM prefilling.
-To accommodate causal attention for LLMs, we introduce a novel segmented permutation strategy that preserves inter-segment causality while applying intra-segment permutation.
+Since the attention mechanism is permutation-invariant, we can move beyond passive selection and actively \textbf{restructure} the query and key sequences to create a more favorable sparsity pattern.
+Leveraging this insight, we propose \textbf{Permuted Block-Sparse Attention (PBS-Attn)}, a plug-and-play strategy that reorganizes tokens to consolidate the attention mass for LLM prefilling.
+By clustering globally important tokens into contiguous regions, PBS-Attn transforms the scattered heavy hitters into high-density blocks, allowing the model to capture the majority of attention mass with significantly fewer block retrievals.
+To reconcile the conflict between permutation and the causal masking required by LLMs, we introduce a novel \textbf{Segmented Permutation} strategy that strictly preserves inter-segment causality while applying intra-segment permutation.

 Extensive experiments demonstrate that PBS-Attn increases block-level sparsity, yielding significant efficiency gains with minimal degradation in model performance.
-Specifically, powered by our custom permuted-FlashAttention kernels, PBS-Attn achieves an end-to-end speedup of up to $2.75\times$ in LLM prefilling, while maintaining performance close to the full attention baseline on real-world datasets like LongBench~\citep{bai2024longbenchbilingualmultitaskbenchmark} and LongBenchv2~\citep{bai2025longbenchv2deeperunderstanding}.
+Specifically, powered by our custom permuted-FlashAttention kernels, PBS-Attn achieves an end-to-end speedup of up to $2.75\times$ in LLM prefilling, while maintaining performance close to the full attention baseline on datasets like LongBench~\citep{bai2024longbenchbilingualmultitaskbenchmark}, LongBenchv2~\citep{bai2025longbenchv2deeperunderstanding} and RULER~\citep{hsieh2024rulerwhatsrealcontext}.